omni/poa-bridge/README.md

 ### Functionality

 The bridge connects two chains (`home` and `foreign`).
-When a user deposits ether into the bridge contract contract on `home` they get the same amount of ERC20 tokens on `foreign`, and they can convert them back as well.
+When a user deposits ether into the bridge contract on `home` they get the same amount of ERC20 tokens on `foreign`, and they can convert them back as well.

 #### Deposit